camera-mc-dev/mc_opensim/README.md

 **Tools for running [mc_reconstruction](https://github.com/camera-mc-dev) outputs through [OpenSim's](https://github.com/opensim-org/opensim-core) IK solver**

 A set of scripts to:
+- Fill gaps and smooth the output of a .c3d from `mc_reconstruction`.
-- Convert .c3d data from `mc_reconstruction` to a `OpenSim` compatible format.
+- Batch convert .c3d data from `mc_reconstruction` to an `OpenSim` compatible format.
-- Batch process .c3d outputs from `mc_reconstruction` outputs through `OpenSim's` IK solver.
+- Batch process converted outputs from `mc_reconstruction` outputs through `OpenSim's` IK solver.

 Note: